Mrxyy/sequelize-auto-model/README.md

 ## Install

-    npm install sequelize-auto
+    npm install sequelize-auto-model

 ## Prerequisites

 You will need to install `sequelize`; it's no longer installed by `sequelize-auto`.

-You will need to install the correct dialect binding before using sequelize-auto.
+You will need to install the correct dialect binding before using sequelize-auto-model.

 Dialect | Install
 ---|---